 A Portrait of the Artist, (2003) a science fiction poem, was published in Strange Horizons in 2003 and got second place in the 2004 Rhysling Prize for speculative poetry (long poem category).

-came out in Polyphony Volume 3.
-I am very glad to say that this story has been selected to be included in that august annual anthology, Year’s Best Fantasy and Horror (#17).
+Polyphony 3, Cover came out in Polyphony Volume 3.
+Singh is very glad to say that this story has been selected to be included in that august annual anthology, Year’s Best Fantasy and Horror (#17).
 There is a nice comment about it in this review.
 The story is set in New England and is about an Indian woman going through a divorce; her ruminations lead her to some strange places in her past and present.

 The Woman Who Thought She Was a Planet